Laura Davies BA (Hons), MA (Cantab), PGDipM, Chartered Marketer, FCIM, CELTA

 Bang Ming Yong

 In 2017, we welcomed Susi Watson to our teaching team.
 Susi is an expert in helping students to develop their problem-solving skills through visual thinking.
-She has worked with many top Business schools including Stanford, IESE, Cranfield School of Management and Cambridge University Judge Business School, as well as leading companies such as California Academy of Science, Bank of America, Cisco Systems and Disney.
+She has worked with many top Business schools including Stanford, IESE, Cranfield School of Management and Cambridge Judge Business School, as well as leading companies such as California Academy of Science, Bank of America, Cisco Systems and Disney.

 On arrival, the mentors take the students to their rooms and show them around.
 The mentors live in college during the whole programme, assisting with activities, teaching small subject-specific classes (Cambridge-style supervisions), doing practice interviews (15-18 year olds), helping with personal statements (15-18 year olds), accompanying students on cultural visits and answering their questions.